babakkhavari/Agrodem_plugin_creating_basegrid/README.md

 * The admin boundaries layer for the area of interest (polygons) ([GADM](https://gadm.org/))
 * FAO agro map

-The input csv should contain the following information:
+The input FAO agro map should contain the following information:

 1. **state** - name of the state
 2. **c_code** - country code